Fixed (EP): Uncoiled and Recoiled

 After Christopherson and John Balance, the two members of Coil who worked on Fixed, died, Danny Hyde released a number of outtakes from the remix EP, the "Closer to God" (1994) single, and the Further Down the Spiral (1995) remix album onto torrent websites.
 This initial leak was titled Uncoiled, and a later semi-official release through Cold Spring was called Recoiled.
 Both of these releases feature alternate mixes of "Gave Up" from Fixed.

 Critical reception

 Writing in Vox magazine in 1993, John Harris said, "Most of Fixed sounds supremely accomplished and avant-garde, but this set of radical re-inventions is really only for people who've already spent hours listening to Broken."
+In a review of "essential" albums with Parental Advisory stickers, fellow Vox writer Stephen Dalton wrote of Fixed: "NIN suffer tense, nervous headaches and homicidal urges until Jim "Foetus" Thirlwell gives the manual relief which Julian Clary offered Norman Lamont."
 In his review of Fixed, AllMusic writer Peter J. D'Angelo said, "Even though Nine Inch Nails was thrust into the mainstream spotlight, this record shows the group returning to its roots and creating a daring new translation of songs that were pummeling from the start."
 D'Angelo concluded his review by writing that Fixed is "an impressive feat and a necessary counterpoint to an important record."